NickJohn547745/CSE3902/README.md

 * Player can shoot an arrow during room transition (fix in transition state refactor
 * Player sometimes disappears when movig between rooms while damaged
 * Room transitions sometimes spawn player in tile
+* Boomerang should be able to fly over "water" tiles in certain rooms